 - What is your understanding of the LPA? - What sort of LPA is this (property and financial affairs or health and welfare)? - Who are your attorneys and why have you chosen them? - When can your attorneys act and what are their powers? - How should your attorneys act (where there are more than one) and do you understand the difference between acting jointly and jointly and severally? - Are there any decisions you do not wish your attorneys to take? - What preferences or instructions have you included?

-It would be wise for a certificate provider, especially if acting in a professional role, to keep a record of the questions asked and to keep a note of the responses given.
+It would be wise for any certificate provider (including those acting in a professional capacity), to keep a record of the questions asked and the responses given.

 Steps to be taken